ChennaiNerd/chennainerd.github.com/source/_posts/2014-02-18-tips-for-faster-workflow-in-terminal.markdown

 ---
 layout: post
-title: "Tips for faster workflow in terminal"
+title: "Tips for fasten your workflow in terminal"
 date: 2014-02-18 18:00:13 +0530
 comments: true
 categories: Bash